-Magnesium and Fibre present in Ambadi provides quick relief from constipation.
-The laxative property of this vitamin help to relaxes the intestinal muscles, thus helping to establish a smoother rhythm while passing bowels.
+Magnesium and Fibre present in Ambadi provide quick relief from constipation.
+The laxative property of this vitamin helps to relax the intestinal muscles, thus helping to establish a smoother rhythm while passing bowels.
 It also has another property of attracting water, which in turn softens the stool and helps it to pass easily.
 (5)

 8. Stomach Soother

 Ambadi is very easy to digest and cook.
 It is high in slowly digestible starch, making it an excellent vegetable to Sustain and nurture the gut ecosystem.
 Low diversity in vegetarian sources leads to poor diversity in the microbiome ecosystem in the gut.
-This can accelerate aging, lead to depression and has pro-inflammatory potential.
-Include this indigenous Ambadi in your diet to bring little diversity in your diet.
-Tribals use ambadi to improve immunity, strengthen the gut health and prevent diarrhea.
+This can accelerate aging, lead to depression, and has pro-inflammatory potential.
+Include this indigenous Ambadi in your diet to bring little diversity to your diet.
+Tribals use ambadi to improve immunity, strengthen gut health, and prevent diarrhea.
 Its sour taste zings up the taste buds and increases appetite.
 (6) (7)

 Uses of Ambadi

 Ambadi has beautiful red flowers that can be boiled in water and consumed for fighting stomach ailments.
 This herbal tea can be a perfect detox drink.